 The work of data scientists is incredibly interdisciplinary, which is part of what makes it so effective.

 It's essential for any CPG company to be able to implement, test, iterate, and hone a number of algorithms that can efficiently and effectively analyze data.
-These consumption-based models should be able to predict demand with high accuracy across a number of time horizons; measure for error (WMAPE); and forecast sales at the SKU-level by customer, warehouse, ship-from, and ship-to locations.
+A consumption-based forecasting model should be able to predict future demand with high accuracy across a number of time horizons; measure for forecast error (WMAPE); and forecast sales at the SKU level by customer, warehouse, ship-from, and ship-to locations.

-The best demand planning platforms or AI technology go beyond insights, however, providing recommendations that pinpoint exactly where and how companies can realize efficiencies across the supply chain and business at large.
+An ideal demand planning system with AI technology goes beyond insights, however, providing recommendations that pinpoint exactly where and how companies can realize efficiencies across the supply chain and business at large.
 For instance, the best AI platforms should have the ability to transform raw data into actionable insights, which themselves become benefits.
 This includes:

 And, this entire process should be automated—zero-touch forecasts available at the click of a button.

 As we outline in our Ultimate Demand Planning guide, the process of streamlining S&OP meetings is all about realizing the benefits of automation and forecast accuracy.
 While the right demand planning process varies for each company, the collaborative goal of reaching a consensus and planning according to projections remains relatively the same.
-Automating your demand planning process, as well as implementing an consumption-driven artificial intelligence tool to achieve high levels of accuracy, can help you realize some of the following benefits:
+Automating your demand planning process, as well as implementing a consumption-driven Artificial Intelligence tool to achieve high levels of accuracy, can help you realize some of the following benefits:

 And there you have it.
 Twenty-one of the very best demand planning and forecasting practices.
 Now, though we do cover a ton of ground, this is not totally exhaustive—we'd need a library for that.
-And yet, for executives or demand planning professionals who wants to make headway in terms of understanding the ways in which they can use cutting-edge technology and methodologies to realize efficiencies across their supply chain, this guide will keep them plenty busy.
+And yet, for executives, demand planners, or supply planners who strive for continuous improvement—want to make headway in terms of understanding how they can use cutting-edge technology to realize supply chain efficiencies—this guide will keep them plenty busy.